A Bloomin’ Trail System

 Calvin and I continued beyond the end and rode down the rocky dirt path to the highway.
 From here, the future trail will follow 189 into “downtown” Tariffville and then, I would guess, course over to the Farmington Canal Heritage Trail on its way south to Florida.

-At the end of this section, Calvin and I looked across the highway and the river beyond it, over to the hills of East Granby.
+At what was the end of this section in 2020, Calvin and I looked across the highway and the river beyond it, over to the hills of East Granby.
 Over there, I explained, we’d hiked the Metacomet Trail section and Cowles Park trails.
 There are the Tariffville Cascades and the Eversource Land Trust trails.
 So much to see and do in places most would never know.

 Cycling, Multi-Use, & Rails-to-Trails Paths